drupalprojects/vdd/README.txt

 * Memcached
 * APC
 * dnsmasq for automatic DNS with host machine (all *.dev domains can be made to route to the VM)
+* Support for Drupal7 and symfony PHP projects (use "type": "symfony" in config.json)

 Basic Usage
 -----------